BarnetteME1/SF-Crime-Prediction/README.md

 ## My model visualized

-Follow this link below to see a map crime probabilities in San Fancisco for March 14,2015: goo.gl/xOGA0l
+Follow this link to see a map crime probabilities in San Fancisco for March 14,2015: goo.gl/xOGA0l

 ## Acknowledgements